julianpinedayyz/raspberryPiSetup/README.md

 At this point I like to back up my SD Card and save an image I can re-use at any time.
 If using the same image on another Pi, have in mind that you should change the host name running `sudo raspi-config`.

 Again, I use [ApplePi-Baker](http://www.tweaking4all.com/downloads/raspberrypi/ApplePi-Baker-1.5.1.zip) to flash my SD cards and copy my backup image to them.
 The third recipe is meant for backing up your image.

+##SHHD Disable Password login

+Now that I can login with my private key, I want to ONLY login with it.
+If you want the same, follow the next steps:

+1. Run `sudo nano /etc/ssh/sshd_config`
+2. Change `PermitRootLogin yes` to `PermitRootLogin no`
+3. Look for `PasswordAuthentication yes` It should be commented.
+Uncomment it and change the value to NO.  Like this `PasswordAuthentication no`

+I like commenting the lines I'll be changing and creating a new one with my changes in case I want to rever.
+My file looks like this:

+	#Disable Password login
+	#PermitRootLogin yes
+	PermitRootLogin no
+	.
+	.
+	.
+	# Change to no to disable tunnelled clear text password
+	#Disable Password logins
+	#PasswordAuthentication yes
+	PasswordAuthentication no

+I like it ;)

 ###More to come...